Mu Chong: Downfall

 In November 1950, he was defeated by the U.S. Army and retreated from the Nakdong River.
 However, while patrolling Manpo in Jagang Province, he encountered an injured soldier from Palo County who was close to Mu Chong.
 Immediately, Mu Chong immediately took the soldier from Palo County to the field hospital and asked for medical treatment from Li Chong-san of the Pyongbuk Provincial People's Committee's Sanitation Division.
 However, Li Chong-san was busy and refused.
 Mu Chong threatened him and Li Chong-san was killed on the spot.
-The incident in the Pyongbuk Field Military Hospital was a problem, and Mu Chong was immediately removed from office, and at the special meeting of the Central Committee of the Workers' Party held at Byeol-ri, Manpo-gun on December 4, 1950, before the 3rd power meeting was held.
+The incident in the Pyongbuk Field Military Hospital was a problem, and Mu Chong was immediately removed from office, and at the special meeting of the Central Committee of the Workers' Party of Korea held at Byeol-ri, Manpo-gun on December 4, 1950, before the 3rd power meeting was held.
 He was purged after being referred to the People's Army's military trial for charges of disobedience to orders, disloyalty of the fighting organization, and illegal murder in the retreat.

 In 1951, the gastrointestinal disease he suffered worsened and he went to Beijing, China, with the help of Peng Dehuai, and was admitted to the People's Army Hospital of China.
 In October of that year, he died at the 39th Army Hospital of the Korean People's Army.
 The cause of death was gastrointestinal disease, and same are said to have been purged.
 His remains were buried in the Patriotic Martyrs' Cemetery in Pyongyang.